guillermo-varela/example-scan-gradle-plugin/README.md

 > Vulnerabilities detected, check log output to review them
 ```

+The task fails if there is at least one dependency with vulnerabilities.

 ### CircleCI
 - Minimal configuration: [.circleci/config.yml](.circleci/config.yml)
 - Cache configuration: [.circleci/config-using-cache.yml](.circleci/config-using-cache.yml)